tibbe78/techday-2019/demo6/README.md

 ├── README.md #Description of the role
 ├── tasks #All tasks you have for this role.
 │   └── main.yml #Ansible always start reading main.yml in each folder
 ├── templates #Templates using jinja2 template language.
-├── tests #If you have automatic testing in your role └── vars #Variables that will override the defaults.
+Like files but can be modified ├── tests #If you have automatic testing in your role └── vars #Variables that will override the defaults.
     └── main.yml #Ansible always start reading main.yml in each folder